cuihantao/cuihantao.github.io/_pages/group.md

       We welcome students with a genuine interest in electrical engineering and computer software who are self-motivated.
 Successful candidates typically have backgrounds in power systems, power electronics, control, and automation, along with a solid math foundation and demonstrable programming skills.
 Knowledge of machine learning is a plus.
 Contact Dr. Cui with your CV and research interests, highlighting relevant experience.

-      The GridCI Lab is part of the [NC State ECE Department](https://www.ece.ncsu.edu/).
+      The PowerCI Lab is part of the [NC State ECE Department](https://www.ece.ncsu.edu/).
 Prospective students should apply through the department's graduate admissions process.

       ### Ph.D.
 Students